 Under UK health and safety law, the company director Peter Eaton was personal charged with common law gross negligence manslaughter and a breach of section 37 HASAWA.
 Mr Eaton was seriously ill with cancer and was unable to stand trial.

 The judge said that Peter Eaton was in substance the company and his approach to trial pitting was “extremely irresponsible and dangerous”.

 R v JMW Farms Ltd. (Northern Ireland) (2012)

 Robert Wilson was washing the inside of a large metal bin which was positioned on the forks of a forklift truck.
 He jumped onto the side of the bin which then toppled.
 He fell to the ground with the bin falling on top of him resulting in his death.
 The forklift truck was a replacement for the normal truck which had gone for servicing a number of weeks earlier.
 The position of the forks on the replacement truck did not correspond with the position of the sleeves on the bin and therefore the bin was unstable.

 The company was held to be aware of the danger as it had carried out a risk assessment which included instructions for anyone operating the forklift truck.
 However no assessment had been made of the position of the forks of the replacement truck and the sleeves on the bin.

-The Recorder said that the appropriate fine would have been one of £250,000.00.
+Under UK health and safety law, the Recorder said that the appropriate fine would have been one of £250,000.00.
 He reduced that by 25% to reflect the plea of guilty.
 He thereby imposed a fine of £187,500.00.
 He allowed the company 6 months to pay the fine and the costs of the prosecution (which amounted to £13,000.00 plus 20% VAT).

 R v Lion Steel Equipment Ltd. (2012)